haines/rake-multilogs/README.md

 Rake [multitask](https://ruby.github.io/rake/Rake/DSL.html#method-i-multitask) logs can be confusing, with output from each of the concurrently-running tasks being interleaved.
-`Rake::Multilogs` untangles the mess by capturing each task's output and displaying it after all the tasks are finished.
+`Rake::Multilogs` helps to untangle the mess by prefixing the logs with the name of the task that wrote each line (in glorious Technicolor).

 ## Installation